apiad/jsonapi/docs/jsonobj.md

 ```

-You can also very easily load a JSON file and use it as an object:
+You can also very easily load a JSON from a string (or file) and use it as an object:

 ```python
 >>> s = '{"x": 5, "y": {"z": [1, {"2": 3}, null]}}'